pazuzu-io/pazuzu-ui/DEVELOPMENT.md

 Developing locally
 ------------------

+> Will be removed soon!
+Just kept to keep the OAuth2 stuff.

 This is a small guide that hopefully demonstrates how to get the [pazuzu-registry](https://github.com/zalando/pazuzu-registry) and the [pazuzu-ui](https://github.com/zalando/pazuzu-ui) running locally with OAuth